Are you filing the update as mandated?

 However, brokers and freight forwarders are NOT required to file the biennial update every two years.
 If you have any changes, such as a name or address change, you must file a 5889 form.

 Shutting Down Operations

-If the next-to-last digit of the DOT Number is odd, the carrier shall file the update in every odd-numbered calendar year, and if it is even then every even-numbered calendar year.
-The last number of the DOT Number is the month it is due; 1: January, 2: February, 0: October.
+If the next-to-last digit of your USDOT number is odd, you file in odd-numbered years.
+If it is even, you file in even-numbered years.
+The last digit tells you the month it is due; 1: January, 2: February, 0: October.

 Inaccurate Information Can Cost Big Money!

-If the information filled out by you on any of the forms is incorrect, it could negatively impact your account.
-In the following situations, you may need to submit a new updated MCS-150 form:
+If any information filled out by you on the form is incorrect or you leave out any information, it can negatively impact your business.
+In the following situations, you will need to submit a new updated MCS-150 form.

 P.O.
 Box 5090, Tyler, Texas 75712